TheiaSpace/ESATOBC/src/README.txt

 On-Board Computer (OBC) for ESAT.

-See the example OBC program.
+See the example OBC programs.

 # ESAT_OnBoardDataHandling